 - Recognizing how to hold the group space while examining concepts stressful to participants

 - Identifying use of appropriate languaging in motivating mindfulness and formal practice for chronic pain and chronic stress sufferers

 - Analyzing preambles and strategies in enquiry to provide trauma-informed facilitation

 - Comparing other mindfulness-based course curricula with MBCPM and knowing why it is customized for the chronic pain populations

 - Listing course guidelines and know why they are important to keep participants safe

-This course is aimed at professionals with a daily mindfulness practice and an interest in facilitating the course for chronic pain and/or stress sufferers.
+This training is aimed at professionals with a daily mindfulness practice and an interest in facilitating the course for chronic pain and/or stress sufferers.
 A degree in a biological/clinical/counseling discipline is recommended.

 Materials are provided with enrollment.